Saturday, June 7, 2025

 I slept in until 8:30, only to find that everyone had already left the dock at Fort Edwards.

 I made a Nespresso and departed for C7, tying up at the rock wall just before the lock.
 The dockmaster was doing C7 and C8.
-I waited about 15 minutes when the lockmaster talked to me to say the lock was being drained and should be ready soon.
-Three other sailboats arrived and I gave the information about the lock status.
+I waited about 15 minutes while the lockmaster spoke with me to say the lock was being drained and should be ready soon.
+Three other sailboats arrived, and I provided them with the lock status information.

-We did C7 and C8 without too much delay.
+We completed C7 and C8 without undue delay.

 C9 changed direction from up to down.
 My furler drum got caught on the edge of the lock as we descended and broke the furler foil.